joshuaaung/chromeExt/README.md

 ## Synopsis

 This chrome extension project features self-written chrome extensions.
 Ideas are based on personal preferences and experience.
-Future plan is to feature extensions which will be based on public inputs, suggestions and ideas.
+Future plan is to feature chrome extensions which will be based on public input, suggestion and comment.

 ## Products